Ray-817/RayVerse/README.md

 - [ ] Use cookies and privacy policy to achieve Like feature

-- [ ] Add animation effect to the Hero background image as it scrolls in
+- [ ] Add more animation effects to guide user behavior

-- [ ] Improved the visual effects of the technical stack section

 - [ ] Why me section adds crawler quantitative data